Your pupils and pupil reactions are an important part of the eye examination.

 “Nothing” she insisted, and then she said she could see a little to the left, but I had already noticed that she was “cheating” – by pulling the cover away from her Right eye, she was able to see a little to the left, but from the right eye!!
 (She didn’t do that on purpose though).

 Pupil reactions pretty much confirmed that the Left eye was unable to see – both constricted when the light was shone in the right eye, but both fully dilated when the light was shone in the left!

 After various other tests, including an examination of the back of her eyes, this child was referred urgently to her GP for onward hospital assessment, and I mentioned to the to the GP after his lunch, that “If this was my child I would be in Dublin already.”

 She attended Temple Street Children’s Hospital next morning, was referred to Beaumont an hour or so later, and had brain surgery the same day, diagnosed with a raised intra-cranial pressure (also called “water on the brain”).

 Their reckoning was that “yes – her left eye is blind, but she is not going to die, and we saved her right eye”!!

 Differences in dilation and constriction will also be evident when doing this part of the test, so although size and reactions are different tests, they can be checked out at the same time.

 It is also possible to check the pupils for constriction when looking at a near target- when the eyes attempt to focus at something close, they will also turn in, and the pupils should constrict.
 It is usually not necessary to check the near reflexes, unless there are problems with the light reflexes, as there are no diseases which will cause a near failure without a light reflex problem.
 Conversely, in light/near dissociation the near reflexes continue to work, but the light reflex is affected in some way.

-Most causes of uneven pupils are innocuous, but anyone who has this should have themselves checked out by their eye care provider.
+Most causes of uneven pupils are innocuous, but anyone who has an issue such as this should have themselves checked out by their preferred eye care provider.